2022 World Cup Qualifiers: Why Angola lost to Salah-less Egypt – Pedro Goncalves

 “My players deserved a draw at the very least.
 The group is balanced, and Angola will have an influential role in deciding the qualified team for the final stage of the qualifiers.
 And we will improve with each match.”

-Reacting to this, Goncalves appealed to Fifa that players from African countries should be countries from Africa special consideration.
+Reacting to this, Goncalves appealed to Fifa that players from African countries should receive special consideration.

 “Mohamed Salah, Elneny, and Trezeguet are very important players for any team, and their absence affected Egypt’s performance, especially in the offensive side,” he added.